Burlington Artificial Grass Installation Services

 Municipal Utility Coordination & Underground Infrastructure Protection Requirements (Dig Safe 811)

-Before any excavation, notify Dig Safe 811 at least 48 hours in advance (72 hours recommended).
-Utilities must be marked and documentation retained.
-Within 18-inch tolerance zones, only hand-digging is permitted.
-Coordinate with municipal water, sewer, gas, electric, and telecommunications providers to prevent service disruptions.
+Before any excavation, notification to Dig Safe 811 is required at least 48 hours in advance, though 72 hours is recommended.
+All utility markings must be verified and documented.
+Hand-digging is required within 18-inch tolerance zones of marked utilities.
+Coordination with municipal water, sewer, gas, electric, irrigation, and telecommunications providers is essential to prevent service disruptions.
 Emergency procedures must be in place for utility strikes.
-All right-of-way work requires DPW coordination and inspection.
-Final approval is contingent on utility clearance and site safety.
+Inspection and approval are required before backfilling.
+For right-of-way work, coordinate with the Department of Public Works.

 Burlington Public Works Department